qodesmith/typer/README.md

 #### container

 *Values*:
   * `string` - any valid CSS selector
   * `element` - a DOM element

 ```javascript
 .line({container: '#some-id'}); // Valid CSS selector.
 .line({container: document.body}); // Valid DOM element.
 ```

+**SEO** in the house!
+You can tell `.line` to use the contents of a pre-existing element on the page.
+So, for instance, you can hide a paragraph of text with CSS (`display: none`) which will still be indexed by search engines and use it to feed Typer!
+Amazing.

-If you're only passing `line` a single options argument, you _must_ specifiy the container property.
+_* NOTE: If you're only passing `.line` a single options argument, you must specifiy the container property._

 #### min / max

-*Value*: a number
+*Value*: `number`

 ```javascript
 .line('Humanize the speed of typing stuff', {min: 30, max: 350});
 ```

+We all want our robot overlord's to be more, uh, human.
+And so Typer delivers!
 Typer has the ability to "humanize" the typing speed.
 Provide `min` and `max` properties which define a _range_ within which Typer will pick a random number for each character's typing speed.
+Voila.
+It's like a real person typing.
+Only not.

 #### speed

-*Value*: a number
+*Value*: `number`

 ```javascript
 .line('The speed property is usually specified with other options.', {speed: 100, html: false});